Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 References:

-Another important aspect of writing a resume with no experience is the formatting.
-As opposed to listing the work experience first, consider starting with a summary of your qualifications or a section on skills.
-This will let you highlight your transferable skills as well as achievements straight away.
-Make sure you use a clean and easy-to-read design and also think about bullet points to enhance your resume’s visual attractive.
+Another important aspect of writing an application for a job without experience is formatting.
+When you write your resume, instead of listing work experience first, consider starting with a qualification summary or a section on skills.
+This will let you present your transferable skills as well as achievements straight away.
+In addition, you should employ a simple and straightforward layout and think about using bullet points to make your resume more visually attractive.

 Qualifications Summary: